To protect you from COVID-19, we are offering a quick & easy remote intake process. Click here to learn more.

 We frequently remind people to always wear a seat belt.
 We do this because it is absolutely critical that all passengers in a vehicle be properly fastened in their seats with a safety belt, either alone, or in the case of children, in conjunction with a booster seat or other device to make seat belts safe for their use.
 If not, you are potentially risking your life or the lives of your passengers!

 The use of seat belts reduces serious crash-related injuries and deaths by about half according to the National Highway Traffic Safety Administration (NHTSA).
-Of young people ages 13-20 that died in car crashes in 2012, the NHTSA reports that approximately 55% of them were not wearing a seat belt during the collision.
+In 2017, 37,133 people were killed in a motor vehicle accident.
+The NHTSA reports that approximately 47% of them were not wearing a seat belt during the collision.
 More specific to West Virginia, according to the Centers for Disease Control, adults who live in rural areas are 10% less likely to wear seat belts (78% use) than adults who live in urban and suburban areas (87% use).

 Regardless of whether you are going on a long trip or just a trip to the convenience store, always fasten your seat belt!
 One click could save your life.
 However, even when you are wearing a seat belt, serious injuries can still occur in any car collision.
 And no matter how safe a driver you think you are, you never know what other drivers will do.
 So always buckle up!

-If you have been hurt or a loved one injured or killed in an auto collision because of the negligence of another, contact the medical malpractice attorneys at Manchin Injury Law Group, PLLC.
+If you have been hurt or a loved one injured or killed in an auto collision because of the negligence of another, contact the car accident attorneys at Manchin Injury Law Group, PLLC.
 We are always here to help and the consultation is free.